Environmental Measurement and Modeling

 BS Aerospace Engineering, Boston University

-Jordan Cumper has three years of experience as an analyst in the Environmental Measurement and Modeling Division.
+Jordan Cumper joined the U.S. DOT Volpe Center in 2010 as an aerospace engineer in the Environmental Measurement and Modeling Division.

 He is currently working on AEDT database and modeling related tasks in support of Goals and Targets and the Committee on Aviation Environmental Protection (CAEP).
 Cumper is also involved in integrating Performance Data Analysis and Reporting System (PDARS) data into modeling software currently being developed at the U.S. DOT Volpe Center.